How one underdog is helping other underdogs succeed through digital marketing

 Finding opportunities to help your business grow can be strongly influenced by your chosen mindset.

-In this podcast episode, Tania speaks with a passionate founder, Arjun Rai, about his entrepreneurial journey and how he’s successfully using mindset and equity crowdfunding to grow his business HelloWoofy quickly.
-You'll also hear advice on his success strategies, habits, and mindsets.
+In this podcast episode, you'll hear from founder, Arjun Rai, about his entrepreneurial journey and how he’s successfully using mindset and equity crowdfunding to grow his business, HelloWoofy, quickly.

 When Arjun first decided to make it his mission to make data-driven technology affordable.
 (5:57)